IUS-CS/project-bernie-s-mittens/doc/sprint4.md

   * Adding a button to connect the home page to the eligibility page
   * Adding a navigation bar
   * Adding the Design Pattern doc
-  * Adding testing via Selenia
+  * Adding testing via Selenium

   ## Retro